Optical follow-up of the tick-tock massive black hole binary candidate: MBHB model description

+In this section, we review the binary model discussed in \cite{ticktock} for the tick-tock MBHB candidate.

+Tick-tock shows a changing-look behaviour, with a significant increase of optical and infrared luminosity (by more than one magnitude in the different bands) over few years and the brightening of broad hydrogen Balmer lines \citep[][]{ticktock}.
+The early low-luminosity state (low-state hereafter), featuring a faint and blue-shifted H$\alpha$ broad line, has been associated with the secondary MBH being the only active member of the binary, while the brightening of the continuum and of the broad Balmer lines have been associated with the fraction of the material initially surrounding the secondary that accretes onto the primary triggering the continuum emission.
+Indeed, the different MBH mass estimates obtained through the single-epoch method, from spectra taken during the two different accretion states, have been used in support of the binary model by \cite{ticktock}.

+The modulation of the continuum with decreasing amplitude and frequency, observed after the brightening of the nucleus (i.e. in the high-state), has been associated with the recurring impacts onto the primary accretion disc or the secondary at its pericentres.
+Since the accretion disc is assumed to be geometrically thin/dynamically cold, as long as the secondary is not orbiting on circular velocities in the plane of the disc each impact will be highly supersonic, resulting in strong shocks \citep[see, e.g.][]{Lehto96}.
+In order to reproduce the time series of the peaks in the light curve, an extremely eccentric unequal mass binary with extremely close pericentres is required \citep[$p\sim 10$ $R_{\rm g}$, where $R_{\rm g}=G M_{\rm BH}/c^2\approx 10^{-4}$ pc for a primary mass $M_1\approx 2 \times 10^8 \msun$, see][]{ticktock}.
+With such small pericentres the GW emission leads to the shortening of the period between two peaks hinted by the data.
+The largest apocentre in the \cite{ticktock} model is $\sim 600 - 800 \, R_{\rm g}$, implying an extremely large binary eccentricity at the beginning of the observed modulation.

+\citet[][]{ticktock}, built a post-Newtonian (PN) trajectory model to fit the model to their photometric data.
+Since both the re-analyzed data used in \cite{ticktock} and the numerical analysis have not been released, in order to have a quantitative control on the model we performed independently the same exercise.

-As in \citet[][]{ticktock}, we built a PN trajectory model based on the two-body equations of motion in the Lagrangian formalism derived in \citet{Blanchet2014}.
+More specifically, the PN model is based on the two-body equations of motion in the Lagrangian formalism derived in \citet{Blanchet2014}.
 We consider the PN corrections up to 3.5 PN order beyond Newtonian dynamics, where 1,2,3 PN represent conservative terms, while 2.5 and 3.5 PN orders are dissipative terms that encode the emission of GWs by the inspiralling binary.
 We adopt the equations describing the relative system, i.e. we evolve forward in time the relative separation $\mathbf{r}$ and velocity $\mathbf{v}$ of the binary according to:

-where $\mathbf{n} = \mathbf{r}/r$, while the coefficients $\mathcal{A}$ and $\mathcal{B}$ can be found in \citet{Blanchet2014}.
+where $\mathbf{n} = \mathbf{r}/|\mathbf{r}|$, while the coefficients $\mathcal{A}$ and $\mathcal{B}$ can be found in \citet{Blanchet2014}.

+We implemented the trajectory model into a Likelihood function used by the Bayesian framework PyMultinest \citep{Buchner2014} in order to fit the luminosity peaks with the pericentres of a binary orbit.
+A Bayesian nested sampling algorithm \citep{skilling} has been preferred to a Monte Carlo Markov Chain algorithm since it includes a criterion for convergence that mitigates the risks of a too low number of sampling points.